 Yellow fever vaccine is a live vaccine and should be used during pregnancy only if travel to an area with risk of yellow fever is unavoidable and a high risk exists of contracting the disease.
 If possible, a pregnant woman should avoid travel to an area with risk of yellow fever transmission or postpone travel until 9 months after delivery, when both mother and infant can be immunized.
 If a pregnant woman receives yellow fever vaccine as indicated, a blood test is necessary to determine whether the vaccine was effective.
 If international travel requirements (rather than actual risk of yellow fever) are the only reason to vaccinate a pregnant woman, a waiver letter should be provided instead.

 Pregnant women should not travel to a malarious area unless travel is absolutely necessary and unavoidable because malaria can cause more severe problems in pregnant women than in persons who are not pregnant.
 Malaria increases the risk of maternal death and premature birth, low birth weight, miscarriage, and stillbirth.

 Both mefloquine and chloroquine (only useful in a few destinations) are safe in pregnancy.
 Other antimalarials such as atovaquone-proguanil (Malarone or generic) and doxycycline should not be used during pregnancy.

 Travelers who plan to become pregnant after taking doxycycline should wait 1 week following the final doxycycline dose (4 weeks needed after travel) or 1 week following the final atovoquone-proguanil combination dose (1 week needed after travel).

-Clothing should cover as much skin as possible, leaving only extremities, head, and neck exposed.
+Clothing should cover as much skin as practicable, leaving only extremities, head, and neck exposed.
 DEET and picaridin can be used by pregnant and breastfeeding women but should be used sparingly over remaining exposed areas and washed off once indoors and when insect precautions are no longer necessary.
 Do not apply insect repellents to the nipple area to prevent ingestion by breastfeeding children.